Can’t Drag a Ringtone to iPhone with iTunes or Music? Here’s the Fix

 Keep in mind this is just one of a variety of ways of getting ringtones on the iPhone.
 You can buy them from the iTunes Store, you can set songs as ringtones using GarageBand on iPhone, or even create your own ringtone directly on iPhone using GarageBand too.

-What about copying ringtones to iPhone from Mac with Big Sur or Catalina?
+What about copying ringtones to iPhone from Mac with Monterey, Big Sur, or Catalina?

-* For Macs running MacOS Big Sur or Catalina, the Finder handles management of iPhone, as well as syncing and copying of ringtones and the like.
-Some users appear to have issues with the copy and paste method in Finder, but fortunately the drag and drop method still works there.
+* For Macs running MacOS Monterey, Big Sur, or Catalina, the Finder handles management of iPhone, as well as syncing and copying of ringtones and the like.
+You can also use the Music app on the latest versions of macOS to copy ringtones to the iPhone.
+Some users appear to have issues with the copy and paste method in Music and Finder, but fortunately the drag and drop method still works there.

-For those Macs, simply connecting the iPhone to the Mac, then selecting it within Finder, then dragging and dropping the m4r file onto the Sync window will copy the ringtone over.
+For those Macs, simply connecting the iPhone to the Mac, then selecting it within Finder or Music, then dragging and dropping the m4r file onto the Sync window will copy the ringtone over.

 That’s just like how iTunes used to behave, but again this particular article is focused on copying ringtones with iTunes for devices still using iTunes.